crramirez/xtermwm/README.md

   * Cascading/overlapping/floating windows with mouse-draggable move
     and resizing.

-  * Tiled/paned windows with mouse-draggable resizing on the pane split lines.
+  * Tiled/paned windows with mouse selection and divider-draggable resizing.

   * A plugin system for adding custom widgets, windows, and other functions.